Rishika0331/wordle/README.md

 - **Green** indicates a correct letter in the correct position
 - **Yellow** indicates a correct letter in the wrong position
 - **Gray** indicates an incorrect letter

-The game resets daily with a new target word and tracks guess feedback until the player wins or exhausts all attempts. :contentReference[oaicite:2]{index=2}

 ---

 ## Features